PranksterGD/PranksterGD.github.io/_posts/2017-02-26-SoYouThinkYouKnowArtBlog.markdown

 - blog
 category: blog
 author: SiddharthSuresh
-description: The Perilous Paint Project!
+description: So You Think You Know Art?
 ---